nateforsyth/nateforsyth.github.io/_posts/2019-04-09-improving -my-sharepoint-api-understanding.md

 Check your console; this approach returns data you'd expect for the selected Term/s:
 - GUID
-- Label (this is the important one, and indeed a bug)
+- Label (this is the important one, and indeed the element impacted by the bug)

-Job done.
+I hope this helps others to not get as frustrated as I did.

+Until next time.